 Rabindranath Tagore, The Home and the World

-Selections of essays (available on Talis Aspire)
+Selections of essays (available on Talis Aspire and/or web page)

 Attendance: Attendance at each seminar is mandatory.
 If there is a medical reason or any other urgent situation, a written note should be submitted for record.